htcondor/htcondor/docs/version-history/development-release-series-89.rst

   docker commands.
   :ticket:`7485`

+- The *condor_master* and other condor daemons can now run as pid 1.
+  This is useful when starting HTCondor inside a container.
+  :ticket:`7472`

 - When worker nodes are running on CPUs that support the AVX512 instructions, the startd now advertises that fact with has_avx512 attributes.
   :ticket:`7528`